Pseudo-LiDAR++: Accurate Depth for 3D Object Detection in Autonomous Driving: Conclusion

 \section{Conclusion}

 In this paper we made two contributions to improve the 3D object detection in autonomous vehicles without expensive LiDAR.
-First, we identify the disparity estimation as a main source of error for stereo based systems and propose a novel approach to learn depth directly end-to-end instead of through disparity estimates.
+First, we identify the disparity estimation as a main source of error for stereo-based systems and propose a novel approach to learn depth directly end-to-end instead of through disparity estimates.
 Second, we advocate that one should not use expensive LiDAR sensors to learn the local structure and depth of objects.
-Instead one can use commodity stereo cameras for the former and a cheap sparse LiDAR to correct the systematic bias in the resulting depth-estimates.
-We provide a novel graph propagation algorithm that integrates the two data modalities and propagates the initial depth estimates with two sparse matrix solvers.
-The resulting system, Pseudo-LiDAR++, performs almost on par with 64-beams LiDAR systems for \$75,000 but only requires 4 beams and two commodity cameras, which could be obtained with a total cost of less than \$800.
+Instead one can use commodity stereo cameras for the former and a cheap sparse LiDAR to correct the systematic bias in the resulting depth estimates.
+We provide a novel graph propagation algorithm that integrates the two data modalities and propagates the sparse yet accurate depth estimates using two sparse matrix solvers.
+The resulting system, \PL++ (\SDN + \GDC), performs almost on par with 64-beam LiDAR systems for \$75,000 but only requires 4 beams and two commodity cameras, which could be obtained with a total cost of less than \$1,000.